DAIKOWT Ti 2

 Description

-Universal wire rod for the welding of titanium gr.
-1, 2, 3 and 4.
-It is commonly referred to as commercially pure titanium with the level of impurities and mechanical properties increasing slightly from ERTi-1 to ERTi-4.
-This is the most widely used titanium consumable for industrial applications because of its good balance of strength, formability, and weldability.
-Often used in seawater and brackish water heat exchangers, chemical process heat exchangers, pressure vessels and piping systems, pulp bleaching systems, air pollution control scrubbers, and aerospace industry.
+Universal rod for welding titanium grades 1, 2, 3, and 4, known as commercially pure titanium.
+The impurity content and mechanical properties are slightly higher compared to other grades (ERTi-1 to ERTi-4).
+It is the most commonly used titanium rod in the industry for its excellent balance between strength, formability, and weldability.
+It is widely used in seawater heat exchangers, chemical plants, pressure vessels, piping systems, pulp bleaching systems, purifiers, and the aerospace industry.

 Specifications